tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/创建启动配置_intl.md

 1. On the "3.
 Select storage and bandwidth" page, set the disk and network.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/c958b41819de424b6e4b7e414c92d71e.png)
 >!
-If you select a CBS cloud disk as the system disk, then you can select a data disk snapshot for the data disk.
+If you select a cloud disk as the system disk, then you can select a data disk snapshot for the data disk.

  If you have large amounts of data, you need lots of data disks to store data.
 By creating a snapshot file of a data disk, you can use the snapshot file to quickly clone multiple disks for rapid deployment of servers.